ActivitySpaceLab/gauteng-wellbeing-mapper-app/docs/PRIVACY.md

 nav_order: 9
 ---

-# Wellbeing Mapper Privacy Policy
+# Gauteng Wellbeing Mapper Privacy Policy

 ## Overview

-Wellbeing Mapper is designed with privacy as a core principle.
+Gauteng Wellbeing Mapper is designed with privacy as a core principle.
 You have complete control over your data, whether you use the app privately or participate in research studies.

 ## Data Collection and Storage